chengfengke/new_aizynthfinder/README.md

 * [@benteb](https://www.github.com/benteb)

 The contributors have limited time for support questions, but please do not hesitate to submit an issue (see above).

-## License

-The software is licensed under the MIT license (see LICENSE file), and is free and provided as-is.

 ## References